Your pitcher was "cleared to throw"… so why does it still not feel right?

 • Or something just doesn't feel right

-At its core, the framework works as a simple loop:
+At its core, it works as a simple loop:

 Observe what's happening Interpret the signals Make a small, informed adjustment Let the arm respond